-Breaking News | Crude oil remittance: Court upholds $1.7bn arbitral award in favour of NPDC
+Breaking News | Crude Oil Remittance: Court Upholds $1.7bn Arbitral Award In Favour Of NPDC

 NPDC also sought the recovery of unpaid net approved cash calls in respect of the OMLs.

-On March 5, 2019, the Arbitral Tribunal in agreeing with Ajogwu’s arguments, delivered a landmark Arbitral Award of $1.7bn in the NPDC’s favour.
+On March 5, 2019, the Arbitral Tribunal in agreeing with NPDC’s Counsel, delivered a landmark Arbitral Award of $1.7bn in the NPDC’s favour.

 It ordered Atlantic Energy pay the $1.7bn to NPDC as the value of the 55 per cent crude oil portion of the Federal Government taken and sold by Atlantic but not remitted to NNPC.